 - Replacement services like babysitting or lawn care

-In the event that the bicycle rider doesn’t have auto insurance, Florida law allows the cyclist to file a claim under the responsible driver’s auto insurance policy.
+In the event that the bicycle rider doesn’t have auto insurance, Florida bicycle accident law allows the cyclist to file a claim under the responsible driver’s auto insurance policy.
 In these cases, the injured bicyclist may be able to recover from the at-fault driver’s property damage liability (PDL) benefits, bodily injury coverage or other policy coverage.

 - Significant scarring